xma711/notebook/programming/python/common_knowledge/README.md

 - Desktop GUI lib: tkinter, pyjs, pygui, and wxpython.

-list
+List
 -----------------

-list is like an array in c. but the elements in list can be just anything while elements in an array have to be the same type.
+List is like an array in c. but the elements in list can be just anything while elements in an array have to be the same type.

-a list can be declared as
+A list can be declared as

 *new_list = []*